-Timaru township had 11,380 households in 2018, with 67% being family households and 30% being one person households.
+Timaru township had 19,300 households in 2013, with 67% being family households and 30% being one person households.
 There has been an average of 36 dwellings constructed per annum over the last 20 years.
-This is anticipated to fall over the next 30 years (Figure 8).
+This is anticipated to fall to an average demand of some 13 households per annum over the next 30 years (Figure 8).
 The greatest proportion of demand for future housing will be generated from accommodating the 64+ and 75+ demographics by way of elderly persons and retirement housing facilities.
-Average household sizes in the district are anticipated to decrease (from 2.35 in 2013 to 2.26 people per household by 2048).
+Average household sizes in the district are anticipated to decrease (from 2.35 in 2013 to 2.26 people per household by 2043).

-In 2018 Temuka had 1,864 households.
+In 2013 Temuka had 1,777 households.
 66% of these were in family occupation, and 32% in one person households.
-The average annual demand for new dwellings of 12 households per annum (1994 - 2013) is also expected to reduce (Figure 9).
+The average annual demand for new dwellings of 12 households per annum (1994 - 2013) is expected to drop to an average demand for 5 households per annum (Figure 9).
 Growth in demand will be largely associated with accommodating the over 65s, with a substantial decrease in the need to accommodate family groups.